jwelch1324/pykeycollect/README.md

 Do not close the terminal while running!
 If you close the terminal while running the collector, it will kill the main thread and will not push updates to the log.

 ## Tray Icon
-Once the logger is started, a tray icon with a green/black checkered icon will show up in your system tray (windows) or in the upper left corner status tray (OSX).
+Once the logger is started, a tray icon with a green/black checkered icon will show up in your system tray (windows) or in the upper right corner status tray (OSX).
 Clicking this icon (right click on windows) will bring up a context menu which allows you to enable/disable the logger, or quit the logger.

 ## Output file
 The current HEAD version of the repo has only the full keystroke logger enabled.
 This will generate a csv file with the following structure: